Search inspiration

 Pilsen

 Directly west of Chinatown is the Pilsen neighborhood, filled with Latino culture, music, art, nightlife and more.
-The murals on 16th street are must-see.
+The murals on 16th street are a must-see.
 They’re everywhere, on the front of homes, on overpasses, on train platforms—big, beautiful works of street art seamlessly integrated into the neighborhood.

 18th street is one of the coolest streets in the city, with dozens of restaurants, museums and art galleries (including the National Museum of Mexican Art), bookstores and bars.
 Don’t just take our word for it—Timeout named 18th street one of the coolest streets in the world in 2024.